Hinduism in Réunion: Hinduism today

 Hindu ceremony on the beach at Saint-Pierre.

 In recent years, there has been a revival of Hinduism among members of the Tamil community.
 This has led to the establishment of many temples and ashrams.
 Some Gurukkals (Temple priests) were also brought from Tamil Nadu as a part of this.
-Nonetheless, Dr Kalai Selvam Shanmugam, President of the Tamil Sangham in Reunion speaking at the Chennai Centre for Global Studies in 2018 regretted that some Temple priests brought from Tamil Nadu had been more interested in making money than in spreading the gospels of Hinduism.
+Dr Kalai Selvam Shanmugam, President of the Tamil Sangham in Reunion spoke at the Chennai Centre for Global Studies in 2018, stating that some Temple priests brought from Tamil Nadu had been more interested in making money than in spreading the gospels of Hinduism.

-An interesting feature, likely peculiar to Réunion, is the simultaneous observance by some ethnic Indians of both Catholic and Hindu religion but in separate way, a practice that has earned them the sobriquet of being "public Catholic and privately Hindu."
-This is the cause during the period of indentures, where most Indian Hindus were reassigned as Catholics, more or less by force, but they wanted to keep their original religion in secret.
+There is a phenomenon of simultaneous observance of both Catholic and Hindu religions by ethnic Indians, that earned them the stereotype of being "public Catholic and privately Hindu."
+During the period of indentured servitude, most Indian Hindus were coercively reassigned as Catholics, but practiced their original religion in private.

-The French government gathers no statistics on religious affiliation.
-Because of this, it is impossible to know accurately how many Hindus there are in Réunion.
+The French government does not gather statistics on religious affiliation, making it impossible to know accurately how many Hindus there are in Réunion.
 Most of the large towns have a functioning Hindu temple.